A Survey on Open Information Extraction from Rule-based Model to Large Language Model: Datasets

-Overall, KB derived datasets are mostly used in open relation clustering task settings, illustrated in Section~\ref{sec:orc}, whereas QA derived and crowd-sourced datasets are usually used in open relational triplet extraction (Section~\ref{sec:orte}) and open relation span extraction task settings (Section~\ref{sec:orse}).
+Overall, KB derived datasets are mostly used in {\orc} task settings, whereas QA derived, crowd-sourced, and instruction-based datasets are usually used in {\orte} and {\orse} task settings.
 We provide more detailed descriptions in Appendix \ref{appendix:datasets}.